-Griffith is known among Canberrans for its leafy green streets, gorgeous homes, central location and high-end boutiques.
-For the professionals and families that call Griffith home, there’s plenty to love about one of Canberra’s oldest suburbs.
+Griffith is famous among Canberrans for its leafy green streets, stunning homes, central location and high-end boutiques.

 Thinking about visiting or moving to Griffith?
 Here’s what you need to know.